 Extended Stay Hotels

-If you want flexible stays, a completely furnished home that includes a kitchen, and access to hotel amenities, an extended stay hotel is an ideal solution.
+If you want flexible stays, an extended stay hotel is an ideal solution if you’re looking to have a kitchen and access to hotel amenities.
 Learn more in this temporary housing pros and cons guide.

 If you need temporary housing with more space for your family, an apartment or house rental might be your best option.
 See why short-term rentals could be the right fit for your needs.

 Mostly known as a hotel alternative for overnight stays while traveling, Airbnb can also accommodate those who need temporary living arrangements.
 Find other unique temporary housing ideas.

 Staying with Family or Friends

 As long as it’s an option, it can be tough to beat the convenience—not to mention the cost—of living with family or friends while between homes.
 This budget-friendly choice does have some negative aspects to it, though, so make sure you weigh the pros and cons first.

 Need somewhere to store belongings while transitioning to your new custom-built home?
 Extra Space Storage has storage facilities throughout the U.S. that can make your transition easier.
 Find self storage near you!